bashanov/yii2-react-webpack-babel-docker/README.md

 # yii2-react-webpack-babel-docker
 Yii2 + ReactJs + Webpack + Babel web environment with Docker
+(+ bootstrap 4 (scss) with easy customization)

+Dockerized: nginx, php7.3 (with nodejs 12.5 and composer inside), mailtrap

 Use may use the repo to set up environment in few minutes
 Run docker-compose to up services